 The bubbling mixture on the stove will stay at 212 degrees (the boiling point) for a while while the water vaporizes.
 Then you’ll see the temperature start creeping up.

 Once the mixture reaches 240 degrees, you’re ready to add the butter and peanuts.
-Just dump them in.
+Just dump them in together.

 This will make it much harder to stir, which is ironic since now you have to stir it constantly to keep it from burning!
 The temperature will drop quite a lot and your candy thermometer will have trouble staying in the candy.
 You could take the thermometer out for a while until it’s easier to stir, then stick it back in to measure the temperature as it nears 300 degrees.

 While you’re stirring the peanut-butter-candy mixture with one hand, keep an eye on the temperature.
-It will fall a bit at first, then start rising again.
 Be ready.
 When it reaches 300 degrees you have a lot of work to do very quickly!

 As you near 300 degrees, make sure to stir the little bowl of baking soda and vanilla.
 It won’t mix, but you want the baking soda to stay suspended in the water so it will distribute when you dump it in!